mieow/gvlarp-character-plugin/Nocturnus/readme.txt

 == Changelog ==

+= 2.1 =
+* Name updated in style.css to remove the word "Theme", as per feedback from submission

 = 2.0 =
 * Theme renamed to Nocturnus
 * Fixed required and recommended by Theme-check, with debug mode on